Hyunjin-Austin/Predict-High-Risk-Donors-For-HCV/README.md

 # Predict High-Risk Donors for Hepatitis C
-## Classifying high-risk donors of HCV using the ‘K-Nearest Neighbors’ model
+## Predict high-risk donors of HCV using the ‘K-Nearest Neighbors’ model

 ### Background
 * Hepatitis C (HCV) is known to be a ‘transfusion-transmissible infection (TTI)’